New option allows borrowers to save up to $3K a year

 The best refi candidates have 30-year mortgages and at least 20% equity built up in their homes, the company says.
 They also have credit scores of at least 720.

-If you’re considering a refinance, check mortgage rates from at least five lenders to make sure you’re scoring the most savings.
+If you’re considering a refinance, compare offers from at least five lenders to make sure you’re scoring the best mortgage rate possible.

 To help with your closing costs, you might generate extra income in the stock market — even if you're not rich.
 One popular app helps you grow a portfolio merely by investing "spare change" from everyday purchases.